 Why should I be screened?

-- Screening tests can often find changes very early, well before they begin to show symptoms.
+- Screening tests can often find changes very early and well before symptoms appear.
 Early detection of disease can save lives by providing more treatment options and increasing chances of a cure.

 - The risk for breast cancer increases with age.
 Talk to your doctor about when and how often you should be screened.

-- Everyone ages 45 and older should be screened for colorectal cancer.
+- Everyone age 45 and older should be screened for colorectal cancer.
 Early detection saves lives!